castai/helm-charts/README.md

 helm repo add castai-helm https://castai.github.io/castai-helm-charts
 ```

-You can then run `helm search repo castai` to see the charts.
+You can then run `helm search repo castai-helm` to see the charts.

 ## Contributing